-Eighty-five active wells are located within RZ-D, as shown approximately on Figure 3.
-Based on the location of planned excavation areas, 17 of the wells (AA-MW-16, I-C, M-70, M-83, M-22A, M-84, M-85, M-86, M-87, M-88, M-18, M-74, M-132, M-133, M-37, I-A-R, and 1-K) will be impacted during remediation activities.
-Eight of these wells are in areas where excavations depths are expected to be less than 2 feet.
-Tronox does not expect that these wells will need to be removed.
-Three of the wells are in an area where excavation is planned for a depth of 10 feet.
-Tronox will discuss the disposition of these wells with NDEP prior to excavation to determine if specific wells will require replacement or if sufficient coverage exists such that replacement is not required.
-If replacement is required, these wells could be protected during excavation and backfilling by marking and placing barricades and caution tape, or they could be properly abandoned prior to excavation.
-If wells become damaged beyond repair, they will be properly abandoned and if replacement is required, similar wells will be reinstalled after the remediation work is completed.
+Eighty-nine active wells are located within RZ-D, as shown approximately on Figure 3.
+Based on the location of planned excavation areas, 18 of them are in excavation areas and may be impacted during remediation activities.
+Ten of these wells (I-A-R, I-C, I-K, M-22A, M-37, M-74, M-83, M-132, M-133, and MW-16) are recommended for maintaining and protecting.
+These wells could be protected during excavation and backfilling by marking and placing barricades and caution tape, and hand (or using small equipment for) excavating, or they could be properly abandoned prior to excavation.
+If wells become damaged beyond repair, they will be properly abandoned and similar wells will be reinstalled after the remediation work is completed.
+Seven wells (M-18, M-84, M-85, M-86, M-87, M-88, and M-102) are recommended for abandonment.
 Well abandonment procedures will be performed in accordance with Nevada Division of Water Resources (NDWR) requirements.